chatswithjc/godisgood/content/en/docs/book/about.md

 ## Why I Wrote God is Good

 The "God is Good" Book was a dream conceived around 2010 by Harold J. Duarte-Bernhardt who was a Senior Pastor of "Life Center" in Hollywood, CA.  “Life Center” is not a denomination, it’s not a religion, it’s simply a movement rooted in John 10:10.
 “I have come," said Jesus, “that you may have LIFE and have it more abundantly!"
 Extravagant LIFE, in the frame of a magnificent God who wants to bless His followers.
 Extravagant in GRACE, mercy, forgiveness, LOVE, and POWER to transform, and intervene in your life at critical moments.
-(Isaiah 44, The Message, is the promise from God)
+(Isaiah 44, is the promise from God)

 We believe our mission is introduce people to the GOOD NEWS of God’s Kingdom and encourage them to LET GOD LOVE THEM.
 We don’t get involved in religious debates.
 We believe there are enough churches to fulfill that role.